appuio/techlab/labs/01_quicktour.md

 ### Templates

-Ein Template beschreibt textuell eine Liste von Ressourcen, die auf OpenShift ausgeführt und entsprechend in OpenShift erstellt werden können.
+A template describes a list of resources that can be executed on OpenShift and created accordingly in OpenShift.

-So hat man die Möglichkeit ganze Infrastrukturen zu beschreiben:
+This way you have the possibility to describe entire infrastructures:

-- Java Applikation Service (3 Replicas, rolling Upgrade)
+- Java Application Service (3 Replicas, rolling Upgrade)
-- Datenbank Service
+- Databank Service
-- über Route https://java.app.appuio-beta.ch im Internet verfügbar
+- Via Route https://java.app.appuio-beta.ch available on the internet

 ---

-**Ende Lab 1**
+**End Lab 1**

 <p width="100px" align="right"><a href="02_cli.md">install OpenShift CLI →</a></p>